Dangers to your Cleanroom Cleanliness

 Nevertheless, you cannot eliminate these items from your facility so you must control the risks associated with them through proper procedures.
 Factors to consider to properly mitigate these risks are:

 A Gowning SOP is usually one of the very first SOPs written for any cleanroom facility.
 The act of removing “street” clothes and donning a sterile or aseptic gown, greatly reduces the risk of personnel carrying in contamination.
-However, a gowning procedure has many components which can impact its effectiveness.
+However, a gowning procedure has many components which can impact its effectiveness of controlled environmental cleaning.
 Here are some questions to ask:

 Are we using the correct gowning materials?